matze-dd/Tex2txt/README.md

 For the naming conflict with the latter project, we want to apologize.

-While virtually no text should be dropped by the filter, the aim is to provoke as few as possible “false” warnings when feeding the result into a language checker.
+While virtually no text should be dropped by the filter, our aim is to provoke as few as possible “false” warnings when feeding the result into a language checker.
 The goal especially applies to documents containing displayed equations.
 Problems with interpunction and case sensitivity would arise, if